Is It Because I'm Black: Impact

 The single's success led to an extended version becoming the title track on Johnson's 1970 album, described in one source as "the first black concept album", released over a year before Marvin Gaye's What's Going On.
 However, the album failed to sell in large numbers, which Johnson put down to its lack of marketability to a white audience.
 The song "Is It Because I'm Black" was later recorded by singers Ken Boothe and Delroy Wilson in Jamaica, and Johnson's recording has been sampled by musicians including the Wu-Tang Clan, and the singer's daughter Syleena Johnson for her song "Color Of My Tears" from her ninth studio album Legacy (2024).

+In 2017, in a retrospective review of the enduring influence of the song, The Guardian newspaper wrote, “people loved it then and now because the statement…is such a defiant and proud affirmation…It’s what people have to do when you’re on the outside looking in and trying to figure out your place in a society which doesn’t appear to want you.”